filipecabaco/docker-lein/README.md

 # docker-lein
-Simple Docker Container with Leinegen and CLJ
+Simple Docker Container with Leiningen and CLJ

-A really simple Leinegen Docker image using filipecabaco/java-jre:8
+A really simple Leiningen Docker image using filipecabaco/java-jre:8